cesaradriaaan/travel-tours/README.md

 - [x] **Phase 3** — Itinerary Planner (day-by-day builder)
 - [x] **Phase 4** — Booking flow (3-step)
 - [x] **Phase 5** — About / Contact + polish + accessibility pass

-Every route already works and is wired to shared state (`TripContext`), so you can click through the whole site now — later phases replace the placeholder pages with fully-designed ones.